zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver10.md

 ## Ordered description of steps to be taken to execute the test case

-1. Created an SOA query for the *Child Zone* with an OPT record with ENDS version set to "1" and no other ENDS options or flags.
+1. Created an SOA query for the *Child Zone* with an OPT record with EDNS version set to "1" and no other EDNS options or flags.

 2. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").